 I have a number of recommendations for Las Vegas, but personally there are certain “things” I believe one must do/try while out here.
 The first is sipping on an alcoholic/frozen beverage in an oversized, tall novelty holder (see image above).
 For the life of me I can not remember what they’re called but you’ll see nearly every second person downing one or carrying it around.
 Abby recommended buying one from the Planet Hollywood as they were the cheapest on the strip, but as time was not on our side we ended up getting one at Ceasars Palace.
 All up it will set you back around $50USD.
 It seems like a lot of money, but hey, when in Rome right!

 If you’re a bit of an adrenaline junkie I’d have to say a ride on the rollercoaster at New York, New York is a must too.
 There are some insane drops, upside down moments and an impressive view of Las Vegas too.
 My only qualms on this experience was the need to purchase a locker to hold your stuff while you rode it.
-You’re not allowed to carry any belongings like a handbag etc, so unless you have a friend who is willing to wait and hold your stuff be prepared to spend a few quarters on one.
-There are numerous located in the venue itself, but still, nonetheless annoying.
+You’re not allowed to carry any belongings like a handbag for example, so unless you have a friend who is willing to wait and hold your belongings be prepared to spend a few quarters on hiring a locker.
+There are numerous located in the venue itself, but still nonetheless annoying.

-In terms of eating the one stand out was Beijing Noodle No.9 at Caesars Palace.
+In terms of eating, the stand out was Beijing Noodle No.9 at Caesars Palace.
 It’s classed as more of a casual venue but the interiors are anything but.
 You’re greeted by giant tanks filled with goldfish upon entry and an inside adorned in a white filigree screen, something completely unexpected.
 Their food is impressive, some of the best Chinese we’d eaten the entire length of our trip.
 And the cocktails potent.
-But more on this restaurant to come over the next few weeks.